 It’s long been a coveted account down in the South West.
 It’s a high profile, major attraction down here; any agency worth their salt would want these guys on their books.
 Paignton Zoo alone is twice the size of London Zoo.

 So our recent TV ads, we think do just that.
-Yes they’re are a bit odd, a bit quirky for a South West attraction, but that’s the point, we want to be noticed, we want to make some noise, disrupt, tell everybody that we’re a little different than your average visitor destination.
-These ads are a foray into a bit of magical mischief, and lets face it, you’ll find it pretty hard to miss this when you’re sitting on your sofa waiting for the next installment of Emmerdale to come on.
+Yes, they’re a bit odd, a bit quirky for a South West attraction, but that’s the point, we want to be noticed, we want to make some noise, disrupt, tell everybody that we’re a little different than your average visitor destination.
+These ads are a foray into a bit of magical mischief, and let’s face it, you’ll find it pretty hard to miss this when you’re sitting on your sofa waiting for the next instalment of Emmerdale to come on.

 Success these days on TV is about being more engaging, more interesting and above all just that little bit different.

 Watch the new TV ads for Paignton Zoo and Living Coasts below…

 Adam worked at W+K London for ten years and Ogilvy for six years.
 He champions the importance of brand voice and consistency of communication.
 Adam insists on a very high standard of creative thinking and believes the secret to brilliant, effective work is simplicity and being utterly single-minded.